 The project will be an opportunity to pursue your own independent research within the lab of your supervisor.
 All of our academic staff are research-active, and so all projects are at the cutting edge within their specific discipline.
 Day-to-day supervision will be provided by your supervisor or an experienced researcher within their lab, and you will become part of the research team – attending lab meetings and gaining an insight into other projects running alongside yours.

-Typically a UK Lower Second Class Honours degree (2:2), or equivalent, in Biology, Biochemistry or a related discipline.
+UK 2:2 (Honours) or equivalent, in Biology, Biochemistry or a related discipline.
 However, individual supervisors might request a higher degree classification.

 English language requirements: